Home > Hilton Noumea La Promenade Residences Review

 Hilton Noumea La Promenade Residences – Rooms

-- Room Types: Deluxe Apartments (with 1, 2 or 3 bedrooms) • King One Bedroom Apartments • King Studios with Ocean View • Standard Apartments (with 2 or 3 bedrooms)
+- Room Types: Deluxe Apartment (with 1, 2, or 3 bedrooms) • King One Bedroom Apartment • King Studio with Ocean View • Standard Apartment (with 2 or 3 bedrooms)

 - Smoking Rooms: No smoking allowed in the rooms, but OK on the balconies.

 - Best Room: Although smaller than the apartments, the King Studios are still spacious and offer the finest possible views.
-They also feature a fully-equipped kitchen, extended balcony and dining table./li>
+They also feature fully-equipped kitchens, extended balconies, and dining tables.

-- For families: All apartments contain a great kitchen, and 1, 2 or 3 bedrooms.
-These also have a sofa that can convert to another double bed.
+- For families: All apartments come with great kitchens and upto 3 bedrooms.
+These also have sofas that can convert to double beds.

 Hilton Noumea La Promenade Residences – What’s Nearby?